Beyond Relevance: On the Relationship Between Retrieval and RAG Information Coverage: Introduction

 These systems are usually implemented with retrieval-augmented generation (RAG), which combines the strengths of document retrieval with LLM generation to address complex information seeking tasks.
-Adhoc retrieval, in this case, becomes an upstream component in the system by providing source information to generation model.
-However, given the final objective of report generation, it \textit{should} be sufficient for the upstream retrieval model to provide a relatively small number of documents that cover all needed aspect in the final generation.
-To date, these LLMs are not able to faithfully leverage all advertised context window, exhibiting information loss~\cite{liu2023lostmiddlelanguagemodels} and hallucination~\cite{kalai2025languagemodelshallucinate} when exceeding certain effective limit.
-In fact, as long as the LLM has an effective context window, there is need to filter the collection to a smaller subset of documents for the downstream model.
-Therefore, minimizing the number of document the generation model needs to process \textit{should} provide benefits to the final generated responses.
-The problem of retrieving for multiple aspects with penalization on redundant information has been studied in prior retrieval literature on diversity ranking~\cite{Carbonell2018}, which is equivalent to information coverage~\cite{10.1007/s10791-011-9178-4}.
+Ad hoc retrieval, in this case, becomes an upstream component in the system by providing source information to the generation model.
+However, given the final objective of report generation, it \textit{should} be sufficient for the upstream retrieval model to provide a set of documents that cover all needed aspects in the final generation.
+To date, LLMs are not able to faithfully leverage the full advertised context window, exhibiting information loss~\cite{liu-etal-2024-lost, du-etal-2025-context} and hallucination~\cite{kalai2025languagemodelshallucinate} when exceeding a certain effective limit.
+Minimizing the number of documents the generation model needs to process \textit{should} provide benefits to the final generated responses.
+The problem of retrieving for multiple aspects with penalization on redundant information has been studied in prior retrieval literature on diversity ranking~\cite{Carbonell2018}, in line with information coverage~\cite{10.1007/s10791-011-9178-4}.

 However, the relationship between information coverage of the upstream retrieval and the final generation quality, though logical, has not been systematically studied.
+Recent work has shown that LLMs frequently produce responses that are factually accurate but incomplete in coverage, failing to address the full diversity of aspects relevant to a query ~\cite{salemi2025planandrefinediversecomprehensiveretrievalaugmented, samarinas-etal-2025-beyond}, underscoring the importance of coverage as a first-class evaluation criterion in RAG systems.
 Furthermore, end-to-end evaluation of generated responses requires running complete RAG pipelines, which incurs substantial computational cost.
 Unlike document-level judgments, judgments of generated responses are not easily reusable, so evaluating them incurs substantial further costs in the form of collecting new judgments from a human or LLM.
 Moreover, the LLM itself adds variability and noise, as different LLMs and generation strategies can produce divergent outputs even when given identical retrieved context, resulting in noisy signals when attributing effectiveness to each component in the pipeline~\cite{atil2024non, blair2025llms}.